Dairon Blanco Preview, Player Props: Royals vs. Yankees

 Dairon Blanco At The Plate

-- Blanco has six doubles, four triples, two home runs and 10 walks while hitting .229.
+- Blanco is hitting .231 with seven doubles, four triples, two home runs and 10 walks.

-- In 41 games played this season, he has homered in just two of them.
+- In 42 games played this season, he has gone deep in only two of them.

-- Blanco has had an RBI in 12 games this year (29.3%), including three multi-RBI outings (7.3%).
+- Blanco has an RBI in 12 of 42 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in two contests.

-- In nine games this year (22.0%), he has scored, including multiple runs twice.
+- In nine games this season (21.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.